 Vermont Negligence Laws : Related Resources

-In many cases, it's not clear who is at fault until after a lawsuit is filed and additional information is discovered.
+In many cases, it's not clear who's at fault until after a lawsuit is filed and additional information is discovered.
 If you or a family member have had injuries resulting from an accident, it's important to speak with an attorney as soon as possible to determine your rights under Vermont law and whether you can recover any compensation for your injuries.
-Contact a Vermont personal injury attorney today for a free review of your case and to see what legal options are available.
+Contact a Vermont personal injury attorney today for a review of your case and to see what legal options are available.

 Contact a qualified attorney.